Blog

 Income that can be disregarded

 Under ECOA, there are certain sources of income that a lender may choose not to consider when evaluating a loan application.
-A clear example of this is the entry “from parents” (income from parents).
+A clear example of this is the «from parents» income (income from parents).

 Why is this type of income disregarded?
 In many cases, a parent's income may be considered inconsistent or unstable.
 The lender can choose not to take that income into account without violating ECOA.